 For home invasion survival, having a family and neighborhood plan is essential.
 If you develop a home security plan and talk about it with your family and neighbors, the chances of acting appropriately and getting help are greatly improved.

 - Harden your home or apartment with strong doors and locks and three-inch screws in the lock strike plate and door hinges.
 See my web page on home security tips for more details.

 - Use a wide-angle peephole and instruct everyone in your family not to open the door to strangers.

 - Chain latches are ineffective as a barrier, so use your peephole to look outside before opening the door.
-Be suspicious of someone claiming to be making a delivery that you did not order or use other tricks to get you to open the door.
+Be suspicious of someone claiming to be making a delivery that you did not order or using other tricks to get you to open the door.